nrai14/README-Generator/README.md

     * When a user enters their email address then this is added to the section of the README entitled Questions, with instructions on how to reach them with additional questions
     * When a user clicks on the links in the **Table of Contents** then they are taken to the corresponding section of the README

-## Getting Started

-Here are some guidelines to help you get started:

-* Create a `.gitignore` file and include `node_modules/` and `.DS_Store/` so that your `node_modules` directory isn't tracked or uploaded to GitHub.
-Be sure to create your `.gitignore` file before installing any npm dependencies.

-* Make sure that your repo includes a `package.json` with the required dependencies.
-You can create one by running `npm init` when you first set up the project, before installing any dependencies.